 Delivering scientific excellence.

 The York JEOL Nanocentre is an interdisciplinary research and teaching centre at the University of York.
 The York JEOL Nanocentre is a cost centre.
 It was formally established in 2007 and the flagship instrumentation was accepted in 2008.
-In the last few years it has trained over 100 students and researchers doing BSc, MPhys, MSc, MChem and PhD courses as well as supporting postdoctoral and other researchers in electron microscopy and different areas of the nanosciences.
+In the last few years it has trained more than 250 students and researchers doing BSc, MPhys, MSc, MChem and PhD courses as well as supporting postdoctoral and other researchers in electron microscopy and different areas of the nanosciences.
 Publications from the Nanocentre research include over 200 refereed scientific papers in leading journals.

 The Nanocentre is an interdisciplinary research and teaching centre.
 It provides world-class teaching and research training for young scientists to PhD and full and part-time MSc level, as well as contributing resources to teaching and research projects in the supporting University Departments and more widely.